Coordinate Reference System Normalization

 Integration with Spatial AI Pipelines

-Coordinate Reference System Normalization functions as the foundational preprocessing gate in modern geospatial AI architectures.
+CRS Normalization functions as the foundational preprocessing gate in modern geospatial AI architectures.
 Once geometries are projected to a canonical frame (typically EPSG:4326 for global models or a local metric projection for regional inference), the pipeline can safely execute spatial joins, raster-vector alignment, and bounding box extraction.

 Normalized outputs feed directly into vectorization routines that convert continuous coordinates into discrete token sequences.
 Consistent axis ordering and precision snapping prevent context window fragmentation, allowing models to learn spatial relationships without compensating for projection artifacts.
 When combined with Fallback Routing for Geospatial Queries, normalized CRS data ensures that query planners can reliably dispatch requests to the correct spatial index or vector database partition.